Close Menu

 The livestock sector also disproportionally contributes to the environmental cost of agriculture through high resource misuse, including water, land, and soils.

 Intact tropical forests act as carbon sinks, absorbing more carbon from the atmosphere than they release.
-Tropical forests fulfil an essential service by storing an estimated 460 billion tons of carbon, more than half the total atmospheric content.
+Tropical forests fulfill an essential service by storing an estimated 460 billion tons of carbon, more than half the total atmospheric content.

 Across the vast Amazon basin, for example, intact forest areas are concentrated mainly within indigenous territories and protected areas, which collectively store some 42 gigatonnes of carbon (GtC).